PREVIOUS: What about anger #4

 Value systems: some things are more important than others

-🔸 According to “The Life Model”, the brain’s right hemisphere has a 4-level emotional regulation control center** (similar to DNA & processor chips).
-It keeps the activity of the brain running smoothly as long as emotions do not become more intense than the system can handle
+They keep the activity of the brain running smoothly – as long as emotions don’t get more intense than the system can handle

-** CENTER functions needed to be human include 19 essential & nonverbal skills that can be learned & passed on from one control center to another…..
-We like the people with these control center skills and generally avoid people who lack them (MORE…..)
+** CENTER functions, which are needed to be human, include 19 essential & nonverbal skills that can be learned & passed on from one control center to another…..
+EXP : We like the people with these control center skills & generally avoid people who lack them (MORE…..)

-A healthy center is built on positive & joyful experiences with significant relationships, which gives a great capacity to cope with stress.
-When someone has had too many bad life experiences, the brain has a very limited capacity or skills to regulate & cope, & needs help to heal itself.
+A healthy Center is built on positive & joyful experiences with significant relationships, which results in a great capacity to cope with stress.
+When someone has had too many bad life experiences, the brain has a much more limited capacity or skills to regulate & cope, & needs help to heal itself.

-1. controls our personal reality – how we identify (name) our experiences
+1. Lowest – controls our personal reality – how we identify (name) our experiences.
+Also can cut off thinking

-2. controls our basic evaluations – how we understand our experiences
+2. Subconscious – fight, flee or freeze, controls our basic evaluations – how we understand our experiences

-3. regulates motivation for everything we do, & synchronizes our life rhythms, from the cingulate cortex
+3. Conscious – for self-regulation, regulates motivation for everything we do, synchronizes our life rhythms – from the cingulate cortex

-4. gives the ability to quiet ourselves – to not ‘lose it’, stay upset for too long, or over-react.
-Also, gives us our Identity, ‘Who I am’, from the PFC
+4. Conscious (highest) – gives us our Identity, ‘Who I am’, from the PFC.
+Also the ability to quiet ourselves – to not ‘lose it’, stay upset for too long, or over-react.

 NEXT: Anger & the Brain (Part 2)